 One of the most popular trends on Instagram is the hashtag #TBT otherwise known as “Throwback Thursday” where users post photos from the past to reminisce.
 Remember this when planning your own posts, and use nostalgia to increase follower engagement on your account.

 Does your staff compete in any sports as a team?
 Volkswagen Canada shows their enthusiasm for team sports with their staff in the post below.
 It states “Team #vw before the beginning of the #24htremblant!”
 (The 24hr Tremblant is a skiing event that fundraises on behalf of foundations supporting children’s initiatives).
 If your company practices corporate social responsibility, Instagram is a nice way to show it off.
 Do you recycle cans and bottles?
 Volunteer as a team?
 Attend charity fundraisers?
-Use Instagram to let your followers know that you are a company that cares.
+Learn how to use Instagram to let your followers know that you are a company that cares.

 While I caution not to make it the only type of employee-centric post used, having a regular feature showcasing your staff interacting with your products is an engagement-driver and an effective sales promotion.
 As a retailer, you can easily post some staff style, or the staff using your products.
 As a tech company, show your employee’s trying out your latest product/service.
 Encourage discussion by asking followers to caption photos, or compare photos side by side and asking followers which they prefer.
 Followers interested in your product will definitely follow up with questions and you should encourage this by having your employees identified in the post.
 Have the employee follow up on their own social media account or (better yet) via the company account.

 Shown below, Miz Mooz flaunts their staff style with three staff members shown wearing the same shoe, in different hues.
 Presenting options is a great way to get followers to engage, by having to choose one ‘favourite’.